 The Rawlins clinic was completed in May 2015 and is a 6,500 square foot facility with a heated therapy pool, four private treatment rooms, a large gym facility with state-of-the art therapy equipment and a whirlpool for wound care.
 The therapy pool, which is clinically beneficial for pain relief and expediting recovery, is kept at 95 degrees and is equipped with an underwater treadmill.
 Patients enjoy the year-round safety of convenient handicap parking, fully handicap accessible entry and heated sidewalks.

-Nate is the director of the Rawlins clinic.
+Nate is the director of the Rawlins and Saratoga clinics.
 He has advanced training in pediatrics, orthopedics, wound care, manual therapy and sports therapy.
 Nate is a certified functional capacity evaluator, which allows him to evaluate an individual's capacity to perform work activities related to his/her employment.
 In addition, he holds certifications in Dry Needling.
 With his broad skill set, Nate works one-on-one with all patients, from pediatrics to geriatrics, and enjoys seeing them progress and get back to doing the things they enjoy most in life.

 Nate earned his Doctorate of Physical Therapy from A.T.
 Still University in Arizona and his Bachelor of Science Degree in Health Sciences from the University Wyoming.